guikarai/ELK-CPACF/part2.md

-# Step 2 - Starting an ELK on LinuxONE for Monitoring Cryptographic Activities
+# Welcome in Step 2 about instantiating the ELK microservice from the IBM Cloud private catalog

+## The agenda for this section is about:
+1. What the ELK..?!
+2. What to keep in mind about ELK?
+3. Cloning the ELK-CPACF github repository
+4. Deploying an ELK Docker based stack
+5. Tooling for Elasticsearch
+6. Seting-up local linux and crypto data collection

 In this part, you will learn how to monitor captured LinuxONE crypto activity thanks to APIs.
 You will send these captured information to a no-slq database (Elasticsearch Database).